The usual approach begins at Lincoln Woods Trailhead on Route 112 (Kancamagus Highway), east of the town of Lincoln. Parking is more than ample.

 0.6 miles after that, the trail crosses Liberty Brook, passes a small clearing (formerly Camp 11 - look for the No Camping icon nailed to a tree), and crosses to the right (east) side of Lincoln Brook within 0.2 miles.

-0.4 miles after that (3.4 miles from the Franconia Brook Trail), in a stand of evergreens, the Owl's Head Path diverges to the right. the junction MAY be marked by a cairn; hikers (re)build it and rangers sometimes remove it.
-You may also find the traces of three arrow-shaped painted blazes that have been scrubbed off from trees.
+0.4 miles after that (3.4 miles from the Franconia Brook Trail), in a stand of evergreens, the Owl's Head Path diverges to the right.
+The junction MAY be marked by a cairn; hikers (re)build it and rangers sometimes remove it.
+You may also find traces of painted or scratched blazes that have been largely removed.
+As of fall 2018, there is reportedly a sign at this spot, warning hikers not to leave their packs unattended here, due to a bear that has made a habit of ripping up packs in search of food.

 You can't see the rockslide from Lincoln Brook trail, though once your attention is drawn along the Owl's Head Path you may see a few small cairns marking the route.